 The Great Lakes are a vital freshwater resource with chronic water quality problems, including harmful algal blooms.
 Extreme weather events are expected to affect the region’s ecosystem, with impacts on recreational fishing, swimming and drinking water supplies.
 Despite mounting evidence of the severity of these issues, knowledge is limited about how more frequent and severe storms, invasive mussels (zebra and quagga), land use and other factors interact as coupled systems.

 This project, supported by NSF, includes 16 co-investigators, students and others, including scientists from NOAA-GLERL, UM School of Natural Resources, CILER and other participating organizations.
 Michigan Sea Grant is leading the outreach and education component in collaboration with the UM College of Engineering.

 Climate Change Implications for Lake Whitefish

 Currently, the Great Lakes lake whitefish fishery is the most economically valuable commercial fishery in the upper Great Lakes.
 But this fishery could face new “rules of the game” from climate change.
-One Michigan State University student, with support from Michigan Sea Grant, is developing a decision-support tool to help ensure that the fish, the fishery and the livelihoods dependent upon them remain sustainable in the face of climate change.
+One Michigan State University student, with support from Michigan Sea Grant, is developed a decision-support tool to help ensure that the fish, the fishery and the livelihoods dependent upon them remain sustainable in the face of climate change.